-The development of a Service Provision layer providing MSI related to the SBAS service performances degradations.
+The development and deploy of the Service Provision , which includes the set-up of the infrastructure that support the service provision.
+Then, the provision of SBAS safety related information can be integrated in MSI services, and GNSS corrections can be used by the mariners.

-The development of the SBAS type-approved receiver which considers SBAS satellite selection criteria.
+The elaboration of SBAS guidelines for GNSS receivers manufacturers, and then The development of the SBAS type-approved receiver which considers SBAS satellite selection criteria.

-The SBAS service coverage area for the maritime user should be notify by the SBAS competent government or organisation.
+SBAS are local augmentation systems, so the maritime services based on SBAS will have a limited coverage area.
+Then,The SBAS service coverage area for the maritime user should be notify by the SBAS competent government or organisation.

 RTK and PPP